SDeLiberato/Nonlocal_SMMs/README.md

 # Nonlocal Scattering Matrix Calculator
 This module implements the nonlocal scattering matrix formalism available on the [arXiv](https://arxiv.org) or behind a paywall.
 It allows you to calculate the reflectance of anisotropic planar semiconductor heterostructures.
-Documentation is available [here](.....)
+Documentation is available [here](.....).
+If you use the code please cite the paper!

 # Installation
 This repository is packaged using [Poetry](https://python-poetry.org/).
 Having installed Poetry you can install the package and it's dependancies as: